tonyrud/12_iac_with_terraform/README.md

 terraform destroy -target module.eks
 ```

+**NOTE:
-**NOTE: the cluster will be redeployed on next merge to main if the resource is in main.tf**
+the cluster will be redeployed on next merge to main if the resource is in main.tf**

 ### Testing Roles

 use `external-admin` or `external-developer` to test different access

+`export AWS_PROFILE=k8s-admin` or `export AWS_PROFILE=k8s-developer`

+Set current profile access via IAM assume role:

 ```bash
 eval $(aws sts assume-role \